Palestine–Syria relations

 Palestine–Syria relations refers to the official bilateral relations between Palestine and Syria.
 Palestine has an embassy in Damascus, but Syria has no official representative office in Palestine.

-Historical relations
+History

+Mandate era

 During the early 20th century, Syria and Palestine were carved up and divided between the French Empire and the British Empire, with the French Mandate for Syria and the British Mandate for Palestine respectively.

 Since independence

 After the outbreak of the 1948 Arab–Israeli War, Syria sent troops to fight against the Israel Defense Forces.
 However, the influx of Palestinian refugees into Syria complicated the relationship.
-During the Six day war, Syria again helped Palestine, but Arab states' failure hurt Syria's reputation and created mistrust between the two countries.
+During the Six-Day War, Syria again helped Palestine, but Arab states' failure hurt Syria's reputation and created mistrust between the two countries.

 Syrian leader Hafez al-Assad was a Ba'athist, and was known for his hostility towards Palestinian leaders such as Yasser Arafat and Faisal Husseini, with attempts to divide the Palestinian leadership.